 Take the ferry to East Portlemouth beach or to Salcombe

 Take the ferry from East Portlemouth to Salcombe or the other way round.
-Salcombe has the shops, East Portlemouth has the beautiful beaches.
+Salcombe has shops, East Portlemouth has beautiful beaches.
 If you go at low tide to East Portlemouth then you can walk along the beaches rather than the road.
 You can also head down the estuary creek towards Goodshelter and South Pool.
 It’s very Daphne Du Maurier and a bit like Frenchman’s creek.

 There are shops, the RNLI lifeboat station, the maritime museum, crabbing on the quay, numerous pubs and restaurants, cafe culture, the bakery.
 Salcombe Dairy ice cream, boat hire.
 There’s an article just on Salcombe alone!
 The wardroom cafe is our favourite for a waterside coffee and cake. or a bite of lunch.

 Salcombe | Wardroom

 Fancy an afternoon tea with a view?
 In a sumptuous hotel in Salcombe?
 After an afternoon of shopping in Salcombe head for an afternoon tea at the Salcombe Harbour Hotel.
 If you can’t park in Salcombe at the hotel they will valet park your car at the park and ride at the top of town.
 Making it very accessible for anyone with limited mobility.

 Paddleboard in Salcombe

 Want to get paddling around Salcombe and spend some time switching off on the Salcombe estuary?
 Then you can either take your own paddleboard and launch at East Portlemouth or in Salcombe.
 Or you can hire from the Salcombe paddleboard company.
 Want to learn in a group or head off on your own?
 Head to Port Waterhouse near East Portlemouth.
 You could paddle to the Island Street Bar and Grill for lunch and back.